ST10255814/insy7314-final-poe/README.md

 - add your .env file along with your mongo connection string and JWT_SECRET in the backend directory
 - run 'npm run dev' in backend and 'npm start' in frontend
 - Press 'Windows + R' and then enter 'chrome.exe --ignore-certificate-errors --user-data-dir="C;/temp/chrome_dev" --disable-web-security'
-- Click Enter and broswer 👌
+- Click Enter and broswe freely 👌

 ---
 ## Demo Links